lhug/advent-of-code/README.md

 This contains my implementations for advent of code.

+## 2024, Day 11, phase two

+This I did not understand.
+So I had to get help from an AI.
+My approach was to find mathematical rules to apply here, to basically create a shortcut to the solution.
+That was, however, not the correct way to go about this.
+After having the AI generate some code for me (which initially did not work), I went over it to examine the finer details.

+Turns out, the AI Code - despite being much faster than my code - does not do much different.
+The main benefit of the AI code is the introduction of frequencies.
+All numbers are still calculated as required, no step is being removed, however the massive difference lies in the fact that my idea was to just keep all the numbers in a List (or Stream) and just reiterate and extend, while the AI code just keeps a map handy to store the amount of numbers.
+Which means the max site of the Map is not "final amount of numbers" (in my case, 272673043446478), but rather "amount of unique numbers in step".
+Which is obviously WAY lower :)

 ## 2024, Day 11, phase one

 Not much to say about this, to be honest.
 First task relatively straightforward.